 Digital Arts prepares you for careers in areas such as:

 - internet publishing.

-Some graduates choose to go on to postgraduate study, for example our MSc programmes in Computer Animation or Digital Visual Effects or an MA in Architectural Visualisation.
+Some graduates choose to go on to postgraduate study, for example our MSc programmes in Computer Animation or Digital Visual Effects.

 - planning and organisation